Get Help & Answers Now

 Factors to Consider When Tapering Buprenorphine or Suboxone

-If you are considering tapering off buprenorphine or Suboxone, it is important to talk to your doctor.
+If you are considering tapering off buprenorphine or Suboxone, it is important to talk to your provider.
 They can help you assess your individual risk factors and make a plan that is right for you.

 • Your history of opioid use